gaia-platform/GaiaPlatform/production/schemas/README.md

 # production/schemas
-This folder contains the logic to generate the EDC classes from DB schemas.
+This folder contains the logic to generate the EDC code from DB schemas.

 System schemas do not have a DDL file, they are generated at runtime during the catalog bootstrap.
-The generation code uses the database name (eg. `catalog`) to generate the EDC classes directly from the Gaia database.
+The generation code uses the database name (eg. `catalog`) to generate the EDC code directly from the Gaia database.

 The DDL for the schemas used for tests should be placed under `schemas/test`.
 This way, multiple tests that use the same schema don't have to duplicate the same boilerplate CMake instructions.
 In an ideal world, only one copy of any given .ddl file (system or test) should exist in our entire tree.